 The trip starts on Sunday and finishes on Thursday with pick-ups and drop-offs in Punta Arenas, Puerto Natales or El Calafate.
 Please visit our Weekly Transfer Board for details of EcoCamp pick up and drop off times from both Chile and Argentina.

 This is the right trip for energetic people who like to be active and have a spirit of adventure and a positive attitude.
 During this trek you will walk a total of 61kms /38mi.
 On the map, in the itinerary section, click on the walking person icon for daily information.

 To enjoy this trek it is essential to be in shape before you arrive.
 It is not wise to regard this trek as a means of getting into shape or losing excess weight.
 Start a program of conditioning well before departure.
-For more details about trek distance and walking time, click here to check out our Trekking Chart.

 In Torres del Paine and throughout Patagonia, transportation is in minivans that normally seat between 8 to 14 people.
 Pick up/drop off times shown in the Weekly Transfer Board are approximate and will be confirmed closer to the time by our local operations team.
 An exclusive toll-free emergency number will be available for anyone needing additional support while they are in Chile.

 The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to winds that circle the Antarctic landmass.Fine weather may deteriorate almost without warning, bringing rain and even snow.
 Even in summer (December to March), you should come prepared to find strong cold winds (up to 130 km/hr) and rainfall.
 Summer’s average temperature is 11ºC (52ºF), ranging between 2 to 24ºC (35 to 75ºF).

 Passengers need to be prepared for summer and winter all at once.
 We recommend the following: